stfu23489/AutoCookie/README.md

 ## Auto Cookie

 **Auto Cookie** is an addon for Cookie Clicker that adds automation to certain aspects of the game.
+I created it as part of my run through with Cookie Clicker.
+I wanted to unlock all achievements quickly and I was okay with a very specific kind of cheating: If I could program it myself and it didn't I only cheated in ways that just sped up gameplay (to inhuman) levels, I could do it.

 ## Features

-Currently Auto Cookie can automate the following tasks. *Not actually fully implemented yet.*
+Currently Auto Cookie can automate the following tasks.

 * Automatically clicking the big cookie up to 100 times per second.
 As well as an option to click even faster when under a buff that affects the number of cookies earned when the big cookie is clicked.
 * Automatically clicking golden cookies and wrath cookies when appropriate.
+* Casting Force the Hand of Fate at opportune times.
+* Spam buying/selling cursors with Godzamok, Spirit of Ruin in the pantheon to break the game.

 ## Using Auto Cookie